MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

   https://127.0.0.1:6443/apis/proxy.otoroshi.io/v1alpha1/apikeys | jq
 ```

+@@@ warning
+when using Otoroshi CRDs, Kubernetes becomes the single source of truth for the synced entities.
+It means that any value in the descriptors deployed will overrides the one in Otoroshi datastore each time it's synced.
+So be careful if you use the Otoroshi UI or the API, some changes in configuration may be overriden by CRDs sync job.
+@@@

 To configure it, just go to the danger zone, and in `Global scripts` add the job named `Kubernetes Otoroshi CRDs Controller`.
 Then add the following configuration for the job (with your own tweak of course)

 ```json